- April 2017

 - Being an educator means being in the business of learning!

 - Having completed a formal degree or having received a certification, does not mean the world around us is at a stand still and our knowledge will continue to serve us in the present and future.
+For example, it is possible to arrange painting parties for kids instead of usual painting clases.

 - It is possible and even likely that an educator could be classified as “illiterate” for the 21st century, if they were to stop learning and feel satisfied with their 20the century education.